Last updated on 23 June 2021.

-Family members of company managers of employees become eligible once they already have a laminated address card that comes with permanent residency (or with the EEA registration card) – see section 2 for students and section 4 for other family members). – Of course, if the family member enter employment, they will become insured, as above.
+Family members of company managers or of employees become eligible once they already have a laminated address card that comes with permanent residency (or with the EEA registration card) – see section 2 for children and section 3 and 4 for all family members.
+Of course, if the family member enters employment, they will become insured, as above.

 In some cases, you might be eligible to receive health care services without paying social security contribution.
 The type of your residency and the basis of the eligibility must be closely examined.
-For example, a minor might be eligible if they have a lamineted address card with a Hungarian address (that comes with permanent residency or an EEA registration card – not the accommodation slip) in Hungary for more than one year and if they are a full-time student.
+For example, a minor is eligible if they have a lamineted address card with a Hungarian address (that comes with permanent residency or an EEA registration card – not the accommodation slip).

-In this case, just need to register your child for social security at the National Health Insurance Fund.
+In this case, you just need to register your child for social security at the National Health Insurance Fund.
 They will not have to pay any contributions.

-If you do not belong to any of the above categories, you can still have insurance in Hungary.
+If you do not belong to the above categories, you can still have insurance in Hungary.
 If you have an EEA registration card or permanent residence permit, AND if you have had an address card (not the accommodation slip) for at least one year, you should pay social security on your own.
-A monthly payment of HUF 7,710 (ca. EUR 22) gives you full healthcare coverage (not including financial support like sick pay or pay during maternity leave, etc.) in Hungary.
+A monthly payment of HUF 8,000 (ca. EUR 22) gives you full healthcare coverage (not including financial support like sick pay or pay during maternity leave, etc.) in Hungary.